Recognizing the Signs and Symptoms of Gum Disease

 6. Red and swollen gums

 An infection may be present if gums are red and swollen for seemingly no reason.
 At this point it is important to make sure that the infection does not spread to other parts of the body.

 If you believe that you have any of the signs of periodontal disease, seek treatment from a dentist or periodontist immediately.
-The periodontists at Gallardo and Lamas Periodontics and Implant Surgery of Miami, Florida, are available for a consultation.
+The periodontists at Gallardo Periodontics and Implant Surgery of Miami, Florida, are available for a consultation.
 Contact them today at 305-447-1447.